Rusuf/Rusuf/README.md

 ## ✨ About Me ✨

 Hey there! 👋 I'm a Software Engineer who loves turning complex problems into elegant, real-world solutions.
 While I'm a full-stack developer, I have a special interest in Rust and Python.
-My toolkit also includes Go, JavaScript, React, and Node.js.
+My toolkit also includes Go, TypeScript, JavaScript, React, and Node.js.
 I'm also cooking up some cool things with the teams at @Vibros.

 ## 🚀 Featured Projects 🚀